 Switch .com Best Exchange Rates .com Best Exchange Rates .com Best Exchange Rates

-Exchange rates can vary significantly between different currency exchange providers, so it's important to compare Euro (EUR) to Japanese yen (JPY) rates from different sources before making a conversion.
+As exchange rates can vary significantly between banks and also between currency exchange providers, it's therefore important to carefully compare Euro (EUR) to Japanese yen (JPY) rates from different sources before making a conversion.

-The below Rate Comparison Table makes it easy to compare the Total Cost you are being charged on Euro to yen currency rates and the possible savings of using various providers.
+The Euro to Yen comparison table above makes it easy to compare the Total Fees (both variable and fixed) you are being charged by banks and other foreign exchange providers against the latest EUR-JPY mid-rate (see Market Data below ) and the possible savings of using various providers.

 EUR to JPY Market Data

-Euro (EUR) to Japanese yen (JPY) market data - latest interbank mid-rate, trend, chart & historic rates.
+Euro (EUR) to Japanese yen (JPY) market data - latest interbank exchange rate, trend, chart & historic rates.

 Sell EUR → Buy JPY